Skip to content

 Show payment methods in order of relevance to your customer

-To further customize how payment methods render, such as by filtering card brands that you don’t want to support, see Customize payment methods.
+To further customize how payment methods render, see Customize payment methods.
 To add payment methods integrated outside of Stripe, you can use custom payment methods.

 If your integration requires you to list payment methods manually, see Manually list payment methods.